-by adding application-specific
+third-party applications by adding application-specific

-collectd configurations.
-See
+configurations.
+See Monitoring third-party

-Monitoring Third-party Applications for details.
+applications for details.

-The monitoring agent is compatible with the following environments.
+The Monitoring agent is compatible with the following environments.

 Virtual machine instances

-Google Compute Engine instances.
-The monitoring agent sends monitoring information to each instance's associated project.
+Compute Engine instances.
+The Monitoring agent sends monitoring information to each instance's associated project.

 Amazon Elastic Compute Cloud (EC2) instances.
-The monitoring agent sends monitoring information to the AWS connector project that you linked to your AWS account.
-To create an Amazon EC2 instance, see Amazon EC2 Getting Started Guide.
+The Monitoring agent sends monitoring information to the AWS connector project for your Workspace.
+Stackdriver creates this project for you when you connect your AWS account to a Workspace.

-The monitoring agent supports the following operating systems on compatible VM instances:
+The Monitoring agent supports the following operating systems on compatible VM instances: